usegalaxy-eu/website/_events/2018-04-18-Announcement-Galaxy-course.md

 # Important notes

-1. If you are registered but **cannot attend** our workshop, please [contact us by email](mailto:contact@usegalaxy.eu) immediately.
+1. If you are registered but **cannot attend** our workshop, please [contact us by email](mailto:galaxy@informatik.uni-freiburg.de) immediately.
 We have a long waiting list and can give your place to others, even on short notice.
 2. Please register at [https://usegalaxy.eu](https://usegalaxy.eu) if you have not done so already.
 For the MPI people: the European Galaxy server is